Decentral-America/docs/docs/03_ride-language/04_script-types.rst

 The following data can be used for checks:

 * Fields of the current verified transaction/order, including proofs.
 The built-in variable tx contains this transaction or order.
-The set of fields depends on the type of transaction/order, see the :ref:`transaction structures <03_ride-language/05_structures:Transaction Structures>` chapter and :ref:`order <03_ride-language/05_structures:Order>` article.
+The set of fields depends on the type of transaction/order, see the :ref:`transaction structures <03_ride-language/05_structures:Transaction Structures>` chapter and :ref:`Order <03_ride-language/05_structures:Order>` structure article.
 * Blockchain data: current height, account balances, entries in account data storages, parameters of tokens, etc.

 Asset Script